What is an Economic Union?

 4. Eurasian Economic Union (EEU)

 Also called the Eurasian Union, EAEU or EEU, the Eurasian Economic Union is a political and economic union of states in central and northern Eurasia.
-The treaty that prescribed the establishment of the union was signed in 2014 by the leaders of Russia, Belarus, and Kazakhstan.
+The treaty that established the union was signed in 2014 by the leaders of Russia, Belarus, and Kazakhstan.
 The accession treaty of both Armenia and Kyrgyzstan came into force in the following year.

 5. Gulf Cooperation Council (GCC)